 1956: Bombing Threats

 In 1956, a wave of bombings and violence targeted civil rights activists.
 Martin Luther King, Jr.’s house was attacked following his involvement in the Montgomery Bus Boycott.
 On Christmas Day, the home of Fred Shuttlesworth, another Alabama civil rights leader, was nearly destroyed when 16 sticks of dynamite were placed near his bedroom window.
-Police suspected the bombings were the work of the KKK.
+Police suspected the bombings were the work of the Ku Klux Klan.

 1956: SCLC formed

 Following the end of the Montgomery Bus Boycott, the Southern Christian Leadership Conference was founded by Martin Luther King, Jr, Fred Shuttlesworth, Ralph Abernathy, Bayard Rustin and others.
 SCLC was dedicated to using nonviolent methods to end segregation and coordinate protests throughout the South.
-On May 17, along with the NAACP, they helped organize the Prayer Pilgrimage for Freedom in Washington, D.C, held to coincide with the third anniversary of the landmark Brown v.
-Board of Education.
+On May 17, along with the National Association for the Advancement of Colored People, they helped organize the Prayer Pilgrimage for Freedom in Washington, D.C, held to coincide with the third anniversary of the landmark Brown v.
+Board of Education ruling that banned racial segregation in public schools.

 1957: Little Rock Nine